sveltejs/cli/README.md

 ## Contributing

+Please see the [contributing guide](CONTRIBUTING.md) for more information.

-Please file an issue for discussion before sending a PR for a new add-on.
+File an issue for discussion before sending a PR for a new add-on.
 Most new add-ons will likely be recommended to be implemented as community add-ons.
 This repository will only hold a very limited number of add-ons at the maintainers discretion that address widely held needs, are considered best-in-class, and are widely used in the Svelte community.

 ## Supporting Svelte